Piracy: Southeast Asia

 Spanish authorities and native Christian Filipinos responded to the Moro slave raids by building watchtowers and forts across the Philippine archipelago, many of which are still standing today.
-In Northern Luzon particularly in the Pangasinan, Ilocos and Cagayan, the coastal villages and towns, were frequently raided by Moro and Chinese pirates, locally known as tírong or cumaw (raiders, attackers or pirates).
+In Northern Luzon, particularly in the Pangasinan, Ilocos and Cagayan, the coastal villages and towns were frequently raided by Moro and Chinese pirates, locally known as tírong or cumaw (raiders, attackers or pirates).
 These pirates looted and burned villages (barrios) and captured women and children for enslavement.
 To counter these threats, Spanish authorities constructed circular adobe watchtowers, or baluartes, measuring 6 to 7 meters high.
-These structures, built strategically along the coastline using coral blocks bonded with a mixture of lime and egg whites, served as both lookout points and defensive fortifications to protect villages from pirate attacks.
+These structures, built strategically along the coastline using coral blocks bonded with a mixture of lime and egg whites, served as both lookout points and defensive fortifications, protecting villages from pirate attacks.

 A fight between Filipino pirates, Bugis trading ship, and Dutch mariners.

 Some provincial capitals were also moved further inland.
 Major command posts were built in Manila, Cavite, Cebu, Iloilo, Zamboanga, and Iligan.
 Defending ships were also built by local communities, especially in the Visayas Islands, including the construction of war "barangayanes" (balangay) that were faster than the Moro raiders and could give chase.
 As resistance against raiders increased, Lanong warships of the Iranun were eventually replaced by the smaller and faster garay warships of the Banguingui in the early 19th century.
 The Moro raids were eventually subdued by several major naval expeditions by the Spanish and local forces from 1848 to 1891, including retaliatory bombardment and capture of Moro settlements.
 By this time, the Spanish had also acquired steam gunboats (vapor), which could easily overtake and destroy the native Moro warships.

 Several famous pirates, such as Intjeh Cohdja and Wassingrana, were hunted by the VOC for hijacking their merchant ships in the Eastern salient of Java.

 Aside from the Iranun and Banguingui pirates, other polities were also associated with maritime raiding.
-The Bugis sailors of South Sulawesi were infamous as pirates who used to range as far west as Singapore and as far north as the Philippines in search of targets for piracy.
+The Bugis sailors of South Sulawesi were infamous as pirates who used to range as far west as Singapore and as far north as the Philippines in search of targets.
 The Orang laut pirates controlled shipping in the Straits of Malacca and the waters around Singapore, and the Malay and Sea Dayak pirates preyed on maritime shipping in the waters between Singapore and Hong Kong from their haven in Borneo.